wr0ngway/pytivo-video-manager/README.txt

    specifies the width, in percentage of the label field on the info screen.
 Default is 30, but I have found that 20 works well for HD screens

+thumbjustify=left
+   specifies how thumbnail images should be justified.  default = left, can be center or right

 	c) You need to tell vidmgr about your Tivos.
 For each tivo, you need to specify the name and the TSN.
 The format for this is: